-The challenge for all Governments is to provide quality services to the public while staying within the restrictions imposed by limited, and in some cases shrinking, funding.
-We rely heavily on state entitlement monies to support library services.
-We have refrained from spending whenever possible.
+The challenge for all Libraries is to provide quality services to the public while staying within the restrictions imposed by limited, and in some cases shrinking, funding.
+The Library depends on the Library and Local Government Support Fund to stay in operation.